So many choices, so many variants with durometer and size etc, it can be confusing getting a good set of wheels for yourself or as a gift.

 How To Select Skateboard Wheels For You

-There are a lot of things you have to consider before getting yourself a set of skateboard wheels.
-Will you be using them for cruising? or will they be used for verts? or concrete parks?
+There are a lot of things you have to consider before getting yourself a set of wheels.
+Will you be using them for cruising? or will they be used for verts/ramps? or concrete parks?

-Each purpose requires a different set of skateboard wheels but for some regular usage skateboards it is best to go with general wheels.
+Each purpose requires a different set of tires but for some regular usage skateboards it is best to go with general wheels.

-Skateboard wheels are decided on various factors such as durometer, size, contact area etc. Now most of the factors can be avoided but the two most important factors that are extremely crucial those are durometer and size.
+They are decided on various factors such as durometer, size, contact area etc. Now most of the factors can be avoided but the two most important factors that are extremely crucial are durometer and size.

 Durometer is the softness or hardness and is measured on ‘A’ scale.
 Higher the durometer number, harder it is and vice versa.
 Basically harder wheels do not stick to the ground because of which they provide speed and acceleration.
 The downside is that they provide no shock absorption, which leads to bumpy skateboard ride.